intel-lab-lkp/linux/Documentation/process/handling-regressions.rst

-   Note the caret (^) before the "introduced": it tells regzbot to treat the parent mail (the one you reply to) as the initial report for the regression you want to see tracked; that's important, as regzbot will later look out for patches with "Link:" tags pointing to the report in the archives on lore.kernel.org.
+   Note the caret (^) before the "introduced": it tells regzbot to treat the parent mail (the one you reply to) as the initial report for the regression you want to see tracked; that's important, as regzbot will later look out for patches with "Closes:" or "Link:" tags pointing to the report in the archives on lore.kernel.org.

  * When forwarding a regressions reported to a bug tracker, include a paragraph with these regzbot commands::